What is Great Streets Akron?

 Increased Business Development

-Our Business Resource Guide provides a starting point to navigating city, county, and state resources as they apply to business development, including our locally led finical resources – the Matching Façade Grants and Microloan Program.
-By providing these financial resources, we aim to help improve the exterior, interior, and daily operations of our local businesses.
+Our Business Resource Guide provides a starting point to navigating city, county, and state resources as they apply to business development, including our locally led financial resources – the Matching Façade Grant Program.
+By providing these and other financial resources, we aim to help improve the exterior, interior, and daily operations of our local businesses.
 Other business development efforts include business placement and developing cooperative business agreements.

 Improving Transportation Conditions